mocker-nicholas/yelpCamp/README.txt

         iii.
 Then, when a user logs in from the forced login screen, if that param exists, redirect to it.
                 - delete the req.session.returnTo param after you set the redirecturl
+19. Adding authorization
+    a.
+To add authorization to our app, we need to associate an author to a campground, or review, and then decide what authors can do to that review, and what other users can do or see on that review.
+    b.
+Start with the model, we will store a reference to the user._id on our campground model.
+        i. author: {
+            type: Schema.Types.ObjectId,
+            ref: "User",
+        },
+        ii.
+Now, if we want to display something about the author on the campground show page, we need to populate the data for that author.
+On the campground show route, populate the author.
+We can now access author data on any campground show page. iii.
+Once that is done, make sure you associate an new campground with the currently logged in campground
+            - we have access the the user._id on our request from setting up authentication
+    c.
+Now lets make sure someone who isnt a campground owner can't delete someone else's campground.
+        i.
+In our templates, we get currentUser from our req middleware, and we get author._id from the campground
+                - make the delete/edit button on the template dissappear if these dont match.
+                - in our conditional, we have to check if a user exists before continuing on to check the user id.
+If we try to check the id first and no one is signed in, it will be UNDEFINED and will break everything. ii.